TahaKJ/kubernetesTest/README.md

-# kubernetesTest
+# kuberneTest
 personalised responses for kubernetes demo containes
-* a modified guestbook to a private chatroom using :
+* a modified guestbook to private chatroom for iris using :
- 1 redis pod for backend, 1 nginx pod for frontend
+ 1 redis pod for backend, 1 alpine pod for frontend

-* hello world main.go personalised
+* hello world main.go personalised for gie
 * NGINX server pointing to a specified html